FortAwesome/wordpress-fontawesome/readme.txt

 The official way to use Font Awesome Free or Pro icons on your site, brought to you by the Font Awesome team.

-= New Plugin, Replacing an Old Plugin =

-The official release of the new, completely re-written plugin, tested with the latest WordPress and Font Awesome versions is out!
-Add Font Awesome icons in your content easily, use a Kit or CDN to power your icons, find and fix issues with icon loading.
-And if you have Font Awesome Pro, you can now use Version 6 icons and styles!

-This release officially replaces the older plugin formerly occupying this space in the WordPress plugins directory, which was no longer being maintained.
-(Many thanks to Rachel Baker and the team behind the former plugin for getting the original plugin started and allowing us to carry it forward.)

 = Features =

 Our official plugin lets you use Font Awesome the way you want: